martincostello/lambda-test-server/README.md

 ## Building and Testing

-Compiling the library yourself requires Git and the [.NET SDK](https://dotnet.microsoft.com/en-us/download "Download the .NET SDK") to be installed (version `3.1.201` or later).
+Compiling the library yourself requires Git and the [.NET SDK](https://dotnet.microsoft.com/en-us/download "Download the .NET SDK") to be installed.

 To build and test the library locally from a terminal/command-line, run one of the following set of commands: